 “I was about 12-13 when I first saw it.
 I remember standing in the back of a bus leaning to the rear window and watching the road behind.
 I spotted something on the glass of a window.
 It first seemed like a vague refraction of light but then I understood that it was actually slightly moving across the window.
 It felt like floating behind the bus at the same distance and it had a shape of a little bird, the way the children draw it in a simplified way, just two crescents bonded together at one point, and it had the same colorless texture as the glass I was looking at.
 Although it was something unknown to me, it wasn’t unreal and didn’t feel like a delusion.
 It’s like when your own mind responsible for giving you a judgment of real or unreal, tells you it is real and from that moment it becomes part of the factual knowledge.
 I remember that moment quite clear although the rest of the memories of those years seem quite dim now.
 The only thing I’m sure of is that since then it became a continuous experience and the original picture was developing into something much bigger.

 What I see today is a full sight projection.
 It contains different elements of some dynamic substance that is manifested in my eyes together with the reflected light.
 In its form it’s transparent, colorless and fractional.
-If I try to compare it with something, the main images coming to my head would be the cellular fabric as seen in the microscope, a stream of hot air seen from a distance or the figure of an alien predator dissembling himself in a Shwarzenegger movie (forget about the last one:)
+If I had to compare it with something, the main images coming to my head would be the cellular fabric as seen in the microscope, ether or a stream of hot air seen from a distance.

 This projection is permanently at my sight, although it is best seen with an intense reflected light in my eyes, for instance in a bright sky, on the water surface etc. In this case all the elements of this substance are distinguishable in all the details.
 In darker conditions I can only see the contours or shades of certain elements.
 This projection is perfectly natural for me, it doesn’t obstruct in any way my normal sight and when I don’t pay attention in most cases it stays unnoticed.
 It is quite difficult to give a description of it and I don’t think I can be 100% accurate in this.
 But I’m going to try and give you a general idea.